checkout/frames-android/README.md

             "http://example.com/fail" // the Redirection Fail URL
     );
 ```
 > Keep in mind that the Redirection and Redirection Fail URLs are set in the Checkout Hub, but they can be overwritten in the charge request sent from your server.
-Keep in mind to provide the correct URLs to ensure a successful interaction.
+It is important to provide the correct URLs to ensure a successful payment flow.

 ## Handle Google Pay